A Documentary About The Ordinary Acts That Become Quietly Terrifying After A Cardiac Event

 Cleared But Not Ready is being developed independently by Kindfame Productions, with the aim of creating a documentary that could eventually be presented to broadcasters and streaming platforms.

 At this stage, the project is in development.
-That means we are speaking to people, listening carefully, and building a truthful picture of what life after a cardiac event can really feel like.
+That means we are speaking to people, listening carefully, and building a truthful picture of what life after a cardiac event can really feel like when the official crisis has passed, but the private struggle is still unfolding.

 How You Can Get Involved